 For the evening reception, which was hosted by Prince Charles, it seems like the dress code was black tie.
-Long before the wedding, I assumed that the reception would be a white tie affair but considering that Prince William does not seem to be very much interested in formal dress, it does not really come as a surprise.
+Long before the wedding, I assumed that the reception would be a white tie affair, but considering that Prince William does not seem to be very much interested in formal dress, it does not really come as a surprise.

-Unfortunately, there are only very few pictures available of the evening reception.
+Unfortunately, there are very few pictures available of the evening reception.
 Interestingly, some Royals did not seem to be all to concerned about proper Black Tie Dress while others cut a splendid figure:

 Prince Charles with Cuffed Dinner Jacket

 Prince Charles was wearing a dinner jacket that he has worn a number of times before.
 It is a 6×2 jacket with rather wide, peaked and curved lapels, a high gorge as well as a high buttoning point.
 Interestingly, he wears it with a cuff on either sleeve that has the same matte silk facing as the lapel.
 All six front buttons as well as the four cuff buttons on each side are covered with the fabric and the jetted pockets are exactly leveled with the lowest pair of buttons.
 Since the jacket is double breasted, it is neither worn with a vest nor a cummerbund.
 In his chest pocket, you can see a satiny, silk pocket square with a pattern in red on a yellow-goldish background.

 Surprisingly, his black butterfly bow tie seems to be rather shiny and was probably made of silk satin.